Last update: May 3, 2023

 A seller's market is when MOI is below 5.
 A balanced market is between 5 and 7, and a buyer's market is over 7 MOI.

-The lowest point in the past year was in December when this figure was well below 1.0 for the region.
-It now sits at about 2.25 - clearly not as difficult for buyers as it was at the end of 2021, but still well below a buyer's market.
+The lowest point in the past year was April 2022 when this figure was at about 1.2 for the region.
+It now sits at about 2.7 - clearly not as difficult for buyers as it was at the end of 2021, but still well below a buyer's market.

 The following chart shows active listings (how many homes are for sale) in the Peterborough region.

-The number of active listings reached a low point for the past year in December.
-They have jumped since then to a new high for the past year (now about 400) - in August of 2015 they were 1028 - in 2011 they were 1258.
+The number of active listings reached a low point for the past year in April 2022.
+They rose in the summer to a high for the past year at about 475 (now about 380) - in August of 2015 they were 1028 - in 2011 they were 1258.

-If you are considering selling your property, now is still a good time, though not nearly as good as this past winter.
+If you are considering selling your property, now is still a good time, given the inventory shortage.